isaisg/gfobap/orthofinder_diamond/README.md

 oh.parallelize_diamond_orthofinder.pl - This script should be called inside the WorkingDirectory.

+The diamond command contained in the above script and utlized to compute the searches is:

+**diamond blastp --threads 4 --db dbfile --outfmt 6 --query queryfile --max-target-seqs 500 --evalue 0.001 --very-sensitive --quiet --out outfile**

 ##### 4)

 oh.orthofinderfromblast.sh WorkingDirectory - This script runs Orthofinder utlizing the diamond searches.
 The directory where the .fa files and the diamond searches should be passed as a parameter.